Dreams of Distant Shores

 Dreams of Distant Shores is a collection of fantasy stories by Patricia A. McKillip.
-It was first published in ebook by Tachyon Publications in May 2016, with the trade paperback print edition following from the same publisher in June 2016.
+It was first published on ebooks by Tachyon Publications in May 2016, with the trade paperback print edition following from the same publisher in June 2016.

 Summary

 The book collects five short stories, the award-winning novella Something Rich and Strange, and one essay by the author, together with an afterword by Peter S. Beagle.
 Of the shorter pieces, four are original to the collection and three originally appeared in various anthologies.